 So…can you walk on water?

-the wonder and glory of Jesus through the eyes and hearts of the
+If you’re nervously looking for your water wings, read on.
+We’ll learn the basics of water-walking — or reintroducing yourself to the wonder and glory of Jesus through the eyes and hearts of the children you serve.

 Check Your Flotation Device

 To understand Jesus, kids need to learn about the events that paint a full picture of him, a portrait of Jesus as fully human and fully divine.
 Having that full disclosure about our Savior gets their attention and shakes them up so they realize their faith in Jesus calls for them to do more than simply sit back and passively consume biblical information.
 Kids need the miraculous and the off-putting, the attractive and the controversial, the comforting and the unsettling elements of Jesus’ life spooned out in age-appropriate doses.

 As their teacher, mentor, leader, you’re charged with the task of making certain your personal flotation device is fully inflated, properly positioned, and not losing air through leaks in need of repair.
 In a nutshell, to teach kids about the gospel, you must be full of it and leak-free.
 Read, re-read, and understand God’s Word.
 Don’t worry about memorizing facts or names; focus on learning the truths spelled out in the Bible.
 Learn about the Old Testament as it builds anticipation and the New Testament as it proclaims the good news of Jesus’ life, death, and resurrection for us.
 Feed yourself on this knowledge, spend time with God to prevent leaks and repair old ones, and make sure you’re living what you’re teaching.